at-syntax/create-react-library/README.md

-# create-react-library (BETA)
+# create-react-library

 A CLI tool to quickly scaffold React libraries with TypeScript and JavaScript templates.

 ## ⚠️ Important Notice

-This package is currently in **beta** and under active development.
+This package is under active development.
 Upcoming versions will include:

 - More intuitive template generation
 - Enhanced customization options